MVPWorkshop/greenchain/README.md

 ![logo](https://user-images.githubusercontent.com/8457808/38818082-db3aea62-4167-11e8-8e59-7af47131c087.png)

-# Trace
+# Greenchain

 > A transparent supply chain management platform with end users in mind.

-Trace is a decentralized application based on the Ethereum blockchain aiming to let consumers see the data behind the products they buy every day.
+Greenchain is a decentralized application based on the Ethereum blockchain aiming to let consumers see the data behind the products they buy every day.
 It currently allows industry experts to add products to the app, as well as create certifications that can be added to products.
-A mobile companion app (not developed yet) would allow scanning Trace QR codes placed on the actual products to see the data on-premise (e.g. at the grocery store).
+A mobile companion app (not developed yet) would allow scanning Greenchain QR codes placed on the actual products to see the data on-premise (e.g. at the grocery store).

 Keep in mind that **this is a proof of concept**.
 It is *not* production ready by any means.
 However, we do invite you to play around with the project and use it as you see fit.
 There are some rough edges, so we definitely appreciate your help in improving the platform.